paul-macfarlane/econo_me_backend/README.md

 uvicorn app.main:app --reload
 ```

+To view the API documentation, visit http://localhost:8000/docs in your browser.

 ### Migrations

 To create a new migration, navigate to the app directory and run the following: